 CAS number: 110-54-3

-epidemiological study researchers evaluated a group of 59 press
+a key epidemiological study researchers evaluated a group of 59 press

-proofing workers from 16 factories who were employed for at least 2 months (Wang,
+proofing workers from 16 factories who were employed for at least 2

-contact with solvents in the process of cleaning the rollers.
-Two
+had regular contact with solvents in the process of cleaning the

-and healthy individuals.
-MCVs were also collected from workers exposed
+from workers and healthy individuals.
+MCVs were also collected from

-examination identified 15 workers with polyneuropathy and two
+neurological examination identified 15 workers with polyneuropathy and

 were employed in factories that used solvents with n-hexane